RyanGao67/ComputerScience/[DevOps]How_To_Salt.md

 * (on minion) python functions ask the local system and return a little dictionary about whatever it is they query and that is combined into a larger dictionary of information about that system

-* they are generated when the minion starts and they are kept in memory on the menu. they are also shipped up to the master and the master keeps a cache of them so that master can perform some out-of-band checks
+* they are generated when the minion starts and they are kept in memory on the minion. they are also shipped up to the master and the master keeps a cache of them so that master can perform some out-of-band checks

 List:
 ```